freema/cerberus/README.md

 # Cerberus

-Cerberus is a console-based Node.js application designed to streamline development workflows through interactive terminal commands.
-The application offers two main features:
+Cerberus is a command-line tool designed to prepare files and projects for Claude AI.
+It helps developers collect, organize, and analyze source code files to create comprehensive project contexts that can be used as system messages in Claude projects.

+## Purpose

+Cerberus simplifies the process of working with Claude AI by:
+- Collecting files from multiple source directories
+- Organizing all files in a single project folder with flattened names
+- Generating comprehensive project analysis and instructions
-1. **Project File Collection**: Collect and organize code files for Claude AI
+- Creating ready-to-use context for Claude AI conversations
-2. **GitLab Code Review**: Analyze GitLab merge requests with Claude AI

 ## Features

 - **Project Management**
-  - Create and manage projects for Claude AI
+  - Create new projects with organized file structure
-  - Collect and organize code files from multiple sources:
+  - Collect files from multiple directories simultaneously
-    - Multiple directories at once
+  - Update existing projects with changes from original sources
+  - Open projects in your default file manager

-    - Individual files
+- **File Collection**
+  - Support for multiple file extensions (.php, .js, .jsx, .ts, .tsx, .py)
-    - Mixed selection of files and directories
+  - Intelligent filtering of common excluded directories (node_modules, vendor, etc.)
+  - Flattened file naming to avoid conflicts
+  - Preserve original file paths in metadata

+- **Project Analysis**
-  - Generate project structure documentation even without Claude API
+  - Generate comprehensive project structure documentation
-  - Analyze projects to create comprehensive Claude AI instructions
+  - Create Claude AI instructions based on project content

-- **Code Review**
-  - Fetch and analyze GitLab merge requests
-  - Process code changes for AI review
-  - Generate detailed code reviews with Claude AI
+  - Export analysis results for use as system messages

 - **Configuration**
-  - Secure storage of API credentials without expiration
+  - AI service configuration (Claude API)
+  - Debug mode for troubleshooting
   - Multi-language support (English and Czech)
-  - Configurable GitLab and Claude API settings
-  - Customizable file extension filters
-  - Debug mode for troubleshooting

 ## Installation